Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: Abstract

 \section{Abstract}

 The single impurity effect on the graphene-based superconductor is studied theoretically.
 Four different pairing symmetries are discussed.
-Sharp resonance peaks are found near the impurity site for the fully gapped $d+id$ pairing symmetry and the nodal $p+ip$ pairing symmetry when the chemical potential is small.
-As the chemical potential increases, the resonance states are suppressed significantly.
+Sharp resonance peaks are found near the impurity site for the $d+id$-wave pairing symmetry and the $p+ip$-wave pairing symmetry when the chemical potential is large.
+As the chemical potential decreases, the in-gap states are robust for the $d+id$ pairing symmetry while they disappear for the $p+ip$ pairing symmetry.
 Such in-gap peaks are absent for the fully gapped extended $s$-wave pairing symmetry and the nodal $f$-wave pairing symmetry.
-The existence of the in-gap resonance peaks can be explained well based on the sign reversal of the superconducting gap along different Fermi pockets.
+The existence of the in-gap resonance peaks can be explained well based on the sign-reversal of the superconducting gap along different Fermi pockets and by analyzing the denominator of the $T$-matrix.
 All of the features can be accessed by the experiments, which provide a useful probe for the pairing symmetry of graphene-based superconductors.